Bayes-assisted Confidence Regions: Focal Point Estimator and Bounded-influence Priors: FAB decision-theoretic framework

 for any $\theta_0\in\Theta$.
 In this context, a natural measure of the efficiency of a confidence region (CR) procedure $\CR$ is its expected volume

 where $\vol(\CR(Y))=\int_{\theta_0\in \CR(Y)} d\theta_0$.
 In practice, when one has knowledge about plausible values for the unknown parameter $\theta$, it may be desirable to construct a valid confidence region $\CR$ that attains smaller volumes for values of $\theta$ that are thought to be likely, at the expense of larger volumes for values of $\theta$ that are considered less likely.
 Following \citet{Pratt1961,Pratt1963}, this may be achieved through a distribution $\pi$ on $\theta$, treated as a random variable, for which one aims to find the confidence region procedure $\CR$ that minimizes the (Bayes) expected volume \eqref{eq:Bayesexpectedvol} under the (frequentist) constraint \eqref{eq:coverage}.
 This approach, termed ``Frequentist, Assisted by Bayes'' by \citet{Yu2018}, has been employed to derive smaller valid confidence regions for parameters of interest in the presence of prior information.
-In particular, using the Ghosh-Pratt identity~\citep{Ghosh1961,Pratt1961}, a special case of Robbins' theorem~\citep{Robbins1944,Robbins1945} on the expected measure of random sets~\citep[Theorem 1.5.16]{Molchanov2017}, the Bayes expected volume \eqref{eq:Bayesexpectedvol} may be equivalently written as
+Using the Ghosh--Pratt identity \citep{Ghosh1961,Pratt1961}, the Bayes expected volume \eqref{eq:Bayesexpectedvol} can be written as